On Demand CLEs

 The reference librarians can assist you after you graduate.
 They provide personalized research assistance and are available to answer reference questions.
 You can also borrow books when you set up a patron account.

 The School of Law encourages alumni to consider its facilities when planning meetings, conferences and other professional gatherings.
 The building offers state-of-the-art technology, and catering services are available.
-To request space for conferences, large events or use of the Schulze Grand Atrium, please contact Angela Dzik, Special Events Manager, by e-mail or by telephone at 651-962-4873.
+To request space for conferences, large events or use of the Schulze Grand Atrium, please contact Devin Donskoi, Events Manager, at DONS6546@stthomas.edu or 651-962-4873.

 Alumni are eligible to receive publications that keep you in touch with the profession, your fellow alumni, and events at the University of St. Thomas.
 Make sure your contact information is up to date to receive these publications.